rodjjo/smart-vcutter/README.md

 # smart-vcutter
 A multiplatform tool to generate small silent and short video clips from videos.

-It was a prototype and need lots of code improvements, i'm opening the code to get some help with that.
+It was a prototype and needs lots of code improvements, i'm opening the code to get some help with that.

 ## Features